Standale27/shimadzu/README.md

 Running hpv2tif.py with no specified arguments will list the .DAT files in the directory in which the script is located.
 Choose a file to create the folder of TIFF images.

-There are four arguments you can use when running hpv2tif.py:
+There are four arguments you can use when running hpv2tif.py (abbreviations allowed!
+You can use --batch, --add, --open, --make as well):
 >--batchprocess
 >
       Batch processes all .DAT files in current directory